 Once the contract is ready, send it to the other party to review and make an offer.
 The party may opt to accept or reject the contract as is.
 Occasionally the party responds with a counteroffer or suggests changes before the contract is accepted.
 If this occurs, negotiate until you reach an agreement.

 Include a schedule and payment method in the contract.
 This can include a lump-sum payment, monthly dividend, or installment plan.
 From there, sign and date the contract.
 Some companies use electronic services instead of written signatures.
-Keep a copy of the contact for reference.
+Keep a copy of the contract for reference.

 Setting Consequences for Breach